nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img src="images/AutoCompleteActivityDiagram.png" width="750" />

-### Display Friend Preferences and Socials as Tags
+### Display Servers, GameType and Socials as Tags in Friend's profile

-Whenever the user enters or modifies the in-game preferences or social handles of a friend, it is displayed as various coloured tags under the friend's profile.
+Whenever the user updates the in-game preferences or social handles of a friend, it is displayed as various coloured tags under the friend's profile.

 #### Implementation

-The display feature is facilitated through the `PersonCard`, `PersonListPanel`, `PersonListViewCell` and `UIPart` class, and configured using the `DarkTheme.css` **FXML** file.
+The display feature is facilitated through the `PersonCard`, `PersonListPanel` and `UIPart` class, and configured using the `DarkTheme.css` **FXML** file.

 The `PersonCard` class inherits from the `UIPart` class, representing the panel that displays each friend's profile.
-Its information is set by the `setGraphic()` method in the nested `PersonListViewCell` class in the `PersonListPanel` class.

 Inside the `PersonCard` class, there are multiple `FlowPane` fields, each representing a type of user preference.
 Each `FlowPane` field is tagged with the **@FXML** notation, for use by **FXML** markup.

-Everytime the user updates a friend's in-game preferences or social handles, a new `PersonCard` object is created.
-The object will retrieve the corresponding user information and add them as individual labelled tags under the friend's profile.
+Everytime the user updates a friend's information, a new `PersonCard` object is created.
+The object will retrieve the corresponding user information using the `toDisplayString()` method in the `Person` class, and add their in-game preferences and social handles as labelled tags under the friend's profile.

 Each type of user preference is then tagged with a different colour, specified in the `DarkTheme.css` file, for easy differentiation of information.